-Are you currently dealing with the frustrating situation where your iPhone storage is full after deleting photos?
+Are you currently dealing with the situation where your iPhone storage is full after deleting photos?
 You’re not alone.
-It’s a common issue that affects many iPhone 11, 12, 13, 14, and 15 users across iOS 13, 14, 15, 16, and 17.
-This article explores why this problem happens and offers seven foolproof methods to solve it once and for all.
+It’s a very common issue that affects many iPhone 11, 12, 13, 14, 15, 16 users across iOS 13, 14, 15, 16, 17, 18.
+We will examine why this problem happens and offer 8 foolproof methods to solve it once and for all.

 Why Is iPhone Storage Full Even After Deleting Photos?

-• An unpatched software bug affected the deletion process: iOS is a robust operating system that frequently receives software patches that fix known issues.
+- An unpatched software bug affected the deletion process. iOS is a well-optimized operating system that frequently receives software patches that fix known issues.
 However, it’s also incredibly complex, and that leaves room for occasional bugs and glitches.

-Again, these are just the top three most common reasons you might face this issue.
+Again, these are just the top 4 most common reasons you might face this issue.
 Describing all possible causes would be beyond the scope of this article.
-However, we can certainly explore all the possible solutions.
+However, we can certainly cover most possible solutions.

 How to Resolve iPhone Storage Still Full After Deleting Photos

 So you’ve figured out why your iPhone storage is full even after deleting photos.
 What’s next?
 Trying out the solutions, of course!
-We’ve compiled a comprehensive list of seven methods, and we’re convinced that at least one of them can help you.
+We’ve compiled a list of 8 methods, and we’re convinced that at least one of them can help you.

 Method 1: Clear the Recently Deleted Album